helcsnewsxd/adaptive-network-routing/README.md

+> [!note]
+> This repository contains the design, implementation, and analysis of routing algorithms over simulated computer networks.
+Developed as part of the Distributed Systems and Networking course at FAMAF – Universidad Nacional de Córdoba.
+>
+> The project focuses on optimizing routing in ring topologies and implementing a general-purpose adaptive routing algorithm suitable for arbitrary network structures.
+The implementation assumes static topologies and leverages Omnet++ for simulation.
+>
+> The rest of the documentation is in Spanish as it was originally written for academic evaluation.

 # Lab 4 INFORME

 # **Análisis e Implementación de Algoritmos de Enrutamiento de la Capa de Red en Networks simulados en Omnet++**